Master of Education, Curriculum and Instruction

 Embed an Endorsement or Certificate in Your Program

-As part of the M.Ed. program, students may choose to complete coursework toward one or more endorsements in the following areas:
+As part of the M.Ed. program, students choose to complete coursework toward one or more endorsements or certificates in the following areas:

 What to Expect

-The main features of this program are that it can function as a self-designed professional development plan for the teacher and it may include one or more endorsement.
+The main features of this program are that it can function as a self-designed professional development plan for the teacher and includes one or more endorsement.
+No matter what endorsement(s) a teacher chooses to focus on, the program will be emphasize social justice, equity, and social-emotional learning.

 Classes in the graduate school at Lewis & Clark emphasize an active exchange of ideas, problem solving based on case studies presented by students, thoughtful reviews of current research and literature in the profession, and a focus on learning to present one’s finding in a thoughtful and professional manner.
 Classes are small and led by outstanding scholar/practitioners.
 Our goal is for every graduate to leave more excited about and more capable of improving their own practice and helping other educators do the same.

-Most students who enroll in this program are currently teaching and arrange to take advantage of our flexible schedule of weekend, evening and summer classes.
-Many take one evening course a semester and several courses in the summer.
-However, it is also possible to complete the program in a year of full-time study or to complete the program with summer courses only.
+Most students who enroll in this program are currently teaching and arrange to take advantage of our flexible schedule of weekend, evening, and summer classes.
+Several courses are offered in online and/or hybrid formats, and classes are also often offered in district-affiliated cohorts.
+Many students take one evening course a semester and several courses in the summer.
 Potential students should arrange to speak with an advisor to discuss options for scheduling.

 Expectations for Admission

-While anyone may enroll in this program, it is designed for individuals who have or have had a teaching license and want to expand their knowledge in instructional practices and/or content related to teaching K-12 students by earning a master’s degree.
+The program is designed for individuals who have a valid, regular Oregon teaching license and want to expand their knowledge in instructional practices and/or content related to teaching PK-12 students by earning a master’s degree.
 The vast majority of candidates will have only a bachelor’s degree.

 You can find admissions requirement information and an online application at the Graduate Admissions Office website.